osrf/gazebo_tutorials/haptix_comm/tutorial.md

 ## Windows

+Before opening Visual Studio you need to do some network configuration to specify the IP address that you will use for communicating with Gazebo.
+Click on the `Start button` and search for `environment variables`.
+Click on `Edit the system environment variables`, and then, click on the button `Environment variables`.
+Click on `New` to create a new environment variable with name `IGN_IP`.
+The value should be the IP address of the network interface that you are using to communicate with Gazebo.
+You can open a terminal by executing `cmd` and run the command `ipconfig` to show a list of active network interfaces.
+Once you enter the value of the IP address, click `OK`.

 Open Visual Studio 2013 and create a new project for your hand controller.
 Click on `File`->`New Project`->`Visual C++`->`Win32 Console Application`.
 Select an appropriate name for your project, for example `MyBasicController`.
 Click `OK`,